List of highest-grossing musical films

 The following is a list of highest-grossing musical films of all time, the highest-grossing musical film franchises, the biggest opening weekends for musical films, and the highest admissions at the box office.

 Highest-grossing musical films

 Note that the following gross figures are nominal, not adjusted for inflation, and do not take into account rising ticket prices, or differences in ticket prices between different countries.
 When adjusted for inflation, the highest-grossing musical films are The Sound of Music, with an inflation-adjusted worldwide gross of $; followed by Snow White and the Seven Dwarfs, with an inflation-adjusted worldwide gross of $ (both as of 2019).
 The top five films are among the highest-grossing films of all time.

 Highest-grossing opening weekends

 The following is a list of the biggest opening weekends for musical films worldwide.

+Highest-grossing opening weekends for original musical films

+The following is a list of the biggest opening weekends for musical films worldwide.

+Highest-grossing opening weekends for jukebox musical films

+The following is a list of the biggest opening weekends for musical films worldwide.